circleci/circleci-docs/jekyll/_cci2/upgrading.md

 ## Export Existing Databases

 CircleCI 2.0 runs MongoDB 3.2.11 and PostgreSQL 9.5.
 These are major upgrade versions compared to CircleCI 1.0 Enterprise.
-The upgrade process consists of the following steps.
+The upgrade process consists of the following steps:

 1. Export existing databases.
 2. Convert the data to be compatible with the updated versions of the database servers.